 Education and funding are vital to support healthcare professionals in the fight against diabetes.

-In 2020, the World Diabetes Day campaign focuses on promoting the role of nurses in the prevention and management of diabetes.
+In 2021, the World Diabetes Day campaign focuses on getting adequate care to those dealing with the disease.
 Learn more about the theme and key messages and view the resources available here.